"The whole country is watching you. They just don't know it."

 Then, in 2007, he made his directorial debut with Gone Baby Gone (which he also wrote and produced) and people suddenly started to sit up and pay attention.
 It was a great little thriller, brimming with mood and atmosphere, and introducing the world to a distinctive style that would perpetuate all of his subsequent productions.
 His sophomore writer/director effort, The Town, also saw him taking the lead, delivering a superior crime drama which – whilst following on in the same vein as Heat – brought with it a welcome personal edge thanks to Affleck’s own experiences growing up in Boston.

 His latest project, Argo, is perhaps his best yet.
-Honing real-life events into a tense, exciting, two-hour thriller is not an easy task, yet he has done precisely that.
+Honing real-life events into a tense, exciting, two-hour thriller is not an easy task, yet he has done precisely that (Zero Dark Thirty would follow in this successful vein).
 Sure, there are liberties taken with the truth – events may not have happened precisely like this – but there’s a shocking amount of authenticity to the material, a fact which only really becomes evident as the end credits roll and we see split-screen comparison stills between the real-life events (and characters) and what is depicted in the movie.
 Affleck’s meticulous attention to detail really pays dividends, using this touch to hammer home the fact that you’re not watching some fictional spy thriller; you’re watching history.

 Taking the lead as the CIA exfiltration expert Tony Mendez, Affleck also manages to deliver a remarkably – and humbly – understated performance which is just about as far away as you could get from grandstanding theatrics as possible.
 Sure, this may mean that he has less chance of winning an Oscar (although it worked out for Clooney with a Nomination for his standout work in a similarly understated role in the brilliant Michael Clayton), but he deserves as much praise for his restrained contribution as an actor as he does for his impressive work behind the camera.
 With biting sarcastic undertones, and genuine commitment to the cause, he undertakes a desperate mission without even the slightest hint of the kind of trademark flourishes you normally expect from spy hero characters; this guy knows that fists and firefights are not an option – it’s preparation, a cool head, a good plan and a bit of luck that will see him through.

 In a stroke of genius, the six escapees are portrayed by little-known actors sporting thick seventies looks that only further help them convince as the real deal.
-You may recognise the likes of Rory Cochrane (CSI: Miami), Clea DuVall (The Faculty), Tate Donovan (The O.C.), Scoot McNairy (Monsters), Kerry Bishe (Scrubs) and Christopher Denham (Shutter Island) from their various largely TV-based or bit-part supporting work, but their relative lack of fame only helps them further craft credible characters.
+You may recognise the likes of Rory Cochrane (CSI: Miami), Clea DuVall (The Faculty), Tate Donovan (The O.C.), Scoot McNairy (Monsters, Killing Them Softly), Kerry Bishe (Scrubs) and Christopher Denham (Shutter Island) from their various largely TV-based or bit-part supporting work, but their relative lack of fame only helps them further craft credible characters.

 Of course there are plenty of bigger names involved, with Bryan Cranston on better form than in the Total Recall remake (but not as good form as in Drive) as Mendez’s boss; and John Goodman (The Artist, The Big Lebowski) and Alan Arkin (Grosse Pointe Blank, Little Miss Sunshine) having a ball playing a couple of wonderfully cynical Hollywood filmmakers.
 They get some of the best lines, and provide the undercurrent of well-placed, satirical humour which never threatens to diminish the more dramatic tone or tragedy of the piece because, well, what else would you expect from entrenched Hollywood mainstays?

-Despite the wonderful performances, it’s Affleck’s direction which really holds this film together, building the tension right from the opening attack on the Embassy, and seldom letting up, even as the days, weeks and months go by whilst the exfiltration plan is put into action.
+Despite the wonderful performances, it’s Affleck’s direction which really holds this film together (making you wonder why he didn’t get a clearly much-deserved Best Director nod at least), building the tension right from the opening attack on the Embassy, and seldom letting up, even as the days, weeks and months go by whilst the exfiltration plan is put into action.
 Through a series of subtle and cleverly engineered setpieces he gives us insight into what it must be like to be trapped in such a startlingly foreign land, where any wrong move could see you taken away by people who neither speak the same language as you, nor care for human rights in quite the same way as Westerners have come to expect.

 Yet it’s clear that he’s not passing judgment on the situation in Iran, emphasising in a brilliantly succinct semi-animated prologue just how much the hostage situation was precipitated by the actions of the US themselves in the first place.
 We may be on the side of the escapees – desperate to see them get out rather than end up summarily executed – but you never get the feeling that this is a simplistic tale of good guys and bad guys; or US ‘patriots’ and middle eastern ‘terrorists’.
-It’s thanks to Affleck’s fine balancing of the source material that the end result is not judgmental, just eminently factual (if not in every specific, then certainly in spirit).
+It’s thanks to Affleck’s fine balancing of the source material that the end result is not judgmental, just eminently factual (if not in every specific detail, then certainly in spirit).
+As much as A Separation gave us insight into this new culture; almost like a completely different planet, Argo not only gives us a better look at the history of the country, but also helps us better relate to it through a story involving Westerners trapped in-country.

 It may not be the substance of a Mission: Impossible entry – there’s no high-rise stunts here – but this is still very much a real ‘mission: impossible’.
 Indeed the closest thing we’ve seen to this kind of real spy thriller is probably the late Tony Scott’s highly underrated Robert Redford/Brad Pitt collaboration – Spy Game – which, whilst far more stylised and obvious boasting more ‘event’ scenes, still largely plays out through verbal machinations and shady pay-offs, rather than high-octane action.
 Yet what is remarkable about Argo is that it does not even require that kind of heightened style to keep it tense.